Tubipax Skin Fixe 10x10cm White 10 pcs

 Contributes to the protection of wounds and absorption of exudates in the wound

-2nd generation hydrocolloid dressings with extra-fine design.
-Product developed to provide protection on wounds and absorption of exudates with perfect adaptation even in areas of difficult dressing.
+Second generation hydrocolloid dressings with an ultra-thin design.
+Product developed to provide protection over wounds and absorption of exudates with perfect adaptation even in hard-to-dress areas.

-It minimises trauma during dressing changes and avoids dragging the tissues generated in the epithelialization process when removing the dressing.
-Contains a polyurethane backing that acts as an antibacterial barrier and allows the skin to breathe.
+It acts by minimizing trauma during dressing changes and preventing the dragging of tissues generated in the epithelialization process when removing the dressing.

 Plasters, adhesive bandages or dressings are patches that have a sterile gauze pad in the centre, surrounded by an area that sticks to the skin.
 They are used to protect open wounds, prevent infection and facilitate the healing process.